schlich/loomio_help/content/facilitators_guide/preparation/index.md

 Once a facilitator takes up a mandate, they carry enhanced responsibilities.
 Facilitators have more claim to floor time, and directing the group’s attention.
 This has to be used in service to the whole, not for a personal agenda.
 The words and demeanor of the facilitator will also have a disproportionate effect, meaning they have to act with heightened consideration.

 ### Power
-Facilitation by nature introduces power differntials.
+Facilitation by nature introduces power differentials.
 If the facilitator cannot exercise power in certain ways, they cannot do their job.
 For example, to keep a discussion on topic the facilitator might interrupt someone, or sayg that a certain way of interacting is not OK.
 It’s not appropriate to expect a facilitator to shoulder responsibility for the experience without giving them the powers they need to deliver successfully.
 There is no one right answer about how much power, but it has to be balanced with the level of responsibility.

 ### Responsiveness
 Facilitators do their best work when they can adapt effectively to the emergent reality.
 Human beings are endlessly complex, and groups of them exponentially more so.
 Rigid adherence to a plan or protocol without flexibility can set the group up to fail.
 If a facilitator is not allowed or not willing to adapt to changing circumstance, they cannot effectively hold the space for dynamic humans.